-LARSEN & ERIKSEN have compiled our favourite watch cameos in movies and television.
+LARSEN & ERIKSEN have compiled our favorite watch cameos in movies and television.
 These are the timepieces that glow from the silver screen and have been used as filmic devices to characterise without words.

 Beyond James Bond’s Omega sneaking out the side of a crisp suit or a sponsored Rolex, these are the wristwatches in movies and television that have been used innovatively, with meaning going deeper than style.

 At LARSEN & ERIKSEN we think of the watch as more than an accessory.
 For us, the watch is one of the few items worn every day that extends our identity into design.
 Similarly, for these film and television characters, their watch choices are reflections of their ambitions, their priorities, their era and their ancestry.

 “Gentlemen, synchronize your watches,” says the titular Mr. Fox from Wes Anderson’s stop-motion masterpiece.
 In addition to the awe-inspiring detail of the watches set against the different animal furs, these watch choices provide humorous commentary on each character.
 The beaver wears a Chesterton Perpetual, the mole a Time-Date digital, Mr. Fox has a Seiko-style Calculator Watch and the lawyer badger uses a pocket watch.
 And, in a tongue-in-cheek moment that could be easily missed, the field mouse wears a Field Accurate wristwatch.